A simple vegan tabouli recipe made with Amaranth grain that takes minutes to make and can be the perfect healthy lunch or an easy side dish.

 - Kamut – Better known as Khorasan Wheat, its a whole wheat ancient grain.
 I haven’t worked with it before, so, I am not sure how great it will be, but, I have seen several recipes made with it.
 Its definitely something I would love to experiment.

-– Wheat Berries – This grain fascinates me mainly because I haven’t made anything with it.
+- Wheat Berries This grain fascinates me mainly because I haven’t made anything with it.
 Its supposed to be a healthy and light grain that’s supposed to be good for the body.
-You can easily get it from (Affiliate link) Amazon

 - Couscous – Couscous would be the ideal ingredient for tabouli.
 It has the same texture and size like bulgur and its easy to cook.
 I have actually cooked couscous in a pressure cooker and it turned out to be so delicious